Maison Louis Latour - Château Corton Grancey Grand Cru 2018

 Wine rated (2020 guide) 17/20 (Reference wine)

-Beautiful aroma of ripe grapes, charming texture without tactile sensations, perfectly balanced, a wine for connoisseurs.
+A beautiful aroma of ripe grapes, a silky texture with a smooth mouthfeel, perfectly balanced—a wine for connoisseurs.

 About the estate: